rpm-software-management/dnf/doc/command_ref.rst

     10 (shows all error messages), default is 2.
 Deprecated, use ``-v`` instead.

 ``--enablerepo=<repoid>``
-    Enable specific repositories by an id or a glob.
+    Enable additional repositories by an id or a glob.

 ``-x <package-spec>, --exclude=<package-spec>``
     Exclude packages specified by ``<package-spec>`` from the operation.